MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 - [Getting Started with WPF]()
 - [Getting Started with WinForms]()

-The [WebView2 Samples](https://github.com/MicrosoftEdge/WebView2Samples) repository contains samples that demonstrate all of the WebView2 SDK's features and their API use patterns.
-As we add more features to the WebView2 SDK, we will regularly update our sample applications.
+The [WebView2 Samples](https://github.com/MicrosoftEdge/WebView2Samples) repository contains samples that demonstrate all of the WebView2 SDK's features and their API usage patterns.
+As we add more features to the WebView2 SDK, we will update our sample applications.
 - [Win32 C/C++ Sample]()
 - [WPF Sample]()
 - [WinForms Sample]()